JoshuaSand0val/Neo-CSS/11ty/index.md

 $ npm install css-neo # Installs {{ code.version }} via NPM.
 ```

 2. Make a new `master.scss` file that links to Neo CSS.
+*Alternatively you can link to `neo-setup` instead, which just includes the API and browser fixes.*

 ```bash
 # Creates a new SCSS file that forwards Neo CSS.